Denison unlocks potential

 Partners in learning

 With a 9:1 student-faculty ratio, Denison has earned a reputation for academic rigor.
-The College’s courses of study include programs in Global Commerce, Data Analytics, Financial Economics, and Neuroscience.
 Academics are individualized and challenging, with an average class size of 19, and classes take place in Denison’s state-of-the-art facilities.
 Every course is taught by a professor—not a teaching assistant.
 The College has expanded global learning programs and partnerships with universities around the world.
 Denison faculty successfully compete for national research grants from the National Science Foundation, Cottrell Research Corporation, the Economics Policy Institute, and more; these grants provide high-level research possibilities for students.
-Each year Denison students are awarded international postgraduate scholarships, including Fulbright, Rhodes, Cambridge, Critical Language, and Benjamin Gilman Scholarships, as well as Research Internships in Science and Engineering and National Science Foundation Graduate Research fellowships.
+Each year, Denison students are awarded international postgraduate scholarships, including Fulbright, Rhodes, Cambridge, Critical Language, and Benjamin Gilman Scholarships, as well as research internships in science and engineering and National Science Foundation Graduate Research Fellowships.
 The College provides substantial opportunities for paid summer research under direct supervision of the faculty.
 Denison’s cocurricular programs build capacity, leadership, and market-ready skill sets.

 Outside the classroom

 Life after Denison

 Denison has established the gold standard in career exploration through its Austin E. Knowlton Center for Career Exploration.
-The College leverages extensive alumni networking in the US and abroad, experiential programs that strengthen profession-specific skills, and summer internships that help students establish relationships in their fields of interest and forge talents directly related to their careers.
+The College leverages extensive alumni networking in the United States and abroad, experiential programs that strengthen profession-specific skills, and summer internships that help students establish relationships in their fields of interest and forge talents directly related to their careers.